Selecting your project partners: Keeping the chain strong

 Many contracts directly state a limitation of liability that is calculated as a certain portion of the value of the delivery – and your delivery is bigger than the chunk that you contracted out to the subcontractor.
 If you were to impose on the subcontractor liability that is measured against your own delivery scope rather than theirs, there is a good chance that a Finnish court, with their substantial power to adjust contracts that they consider unjust, would cut the subcontractor’s liability, with results that are impossible to foresee.

-Hence, making the project work is priority rather than relying on liability clauses.
+Hence, rather than relying on liability clauses, making the project work is priority.
 It is obvious that you will want to check your contractor’s background – reference projects, financial data, and the like.
 When the subcontract is important for you, you may also want to check the actual acting persons.
-Carefully drafted contractual procedures will ensure that the contractor sends the project managers that have the experience they need, and that you have a say in the case of necessary changes in key personnel.
+Carefully drafted contractual procedures will ensure that the contractor sends project managers that have the experience they need, and that you have a say in the case of necessary changes in key personnel.

 No weak links in the chain